-Parking Enforcement: During the first two weeks of the Fall/Spring semester and during the first week of Summer session, parking permits are not enforced in general parking lots 1-6.
-Thereafter, permit parking is enforced Monday-Friday, 7 a.m. - 10 p.m.
+Parking Enforcement: During the first two weeks of the Fall/Spring semester and during the first week of the start of the 10-week Summer Session, parking permits are not enforced in student parking lots with the exception of reserved areas, such as Ride Share, Visitors, Faculty and Staff, Disabled parking, etc. Thereafter, permit parking is enforced Monday-Friday, 7 a.m. - 10 p.m.
 You must have a valid permit clearly displayed while parked on Solano Community College District property, including the Vacaville Center and the Vallejo Center.
 All other regulations and vehicle code violations are enforced 24 hours a day, 7 days a week.

 General Information: Parking permits are good for all Solano College campuses.
 Permits must be located as indicated on the permit directions.
 Parking fees are subject to change.
 Parking brochures are available at the Police Department, Student Center (Bldg.
 1400), Switchboard (Bldg.
-600), and at the Information Booth (Bldg.
+1600), and at the Information Booth (Bldg.
 400).
-An Amnesty Program and an appeal process are available to contest parking citations.
-For more information regarding parking, access our Web site at www.solano.edu/police or email us at sccpd@solano.edu or call (707) 864-7131.
+An appeal process is available to contest parking citations.
+For more information regarding parking, access our Web site at www.solano.edu/police or email us at parkingservices@solano.edu or call (707) 864-7131.